viant/mly/README.md

 `mly` is an open source project and contributors are welcome!

-# Major Versions
+# Versioning Notes

-- v0.14.1 last support for go 1.17
+- `v0.14.1` last support for go 1.17
+- `v0.8.0` - numeric features are supported.

+Until `v0.8.0`, only `StringLookup` and `IntegerLookup` layers are supported for caching.

 # Credits and Acknowledgements